Published: · Author:

 Overpayment Penalty: If you pay capital dividends in excess of your CDA balance, there's a significant penalty (60% of the excess).
 This makes it critical to accurately track your CDA balance.

-Professional Guidance Required: Given the complexity and penalties, always work with your CPA when planning capital dividend payments.
+Professional Guidance Required: Given the complexity and penalties, always work with your CPA when strategy capital dividend payments.

 How to Apply: Owner Playbook